 She answered from doorways.

-Vanessa walked straight into the kitchen, opened the refrigerator, drank from a glass bottle of imported juice, and called out without looking around:
+She walked straight into the kitchen, opened the refrigerator, drank from a glass bottle of imported juice, and called out without looking around:

 “Grace!
 Come here and put my things away.”